 Consider talking to an informed trusted friend or mentor about how you are feeling.
 Talking to someone who is objective can sometimes help you pinpoint the reasons for your concerns.
 You may be unhappy with your new job for a number of different reasons.
 For example:

-- you feel culturally you don’t fit into the organisation
+- you feel that culturally, you don’t fit into the organisation

 - the role was mis-sold to you and doesn’t represent the opportunity you were excited about

 - the company is under-performing